 I’m pretty sure that flying with a baby and kids is a day every parent dreads.
-My husband and I just flew from the southern United States to the West Coast and back with a 5-month-old, 2.5 year old, and 4 year old.
+My husband and I just flew from the southern United States to the West Coast and back with a 5-month-old, 2.5 year old, and almost 4 year old.
 And the month before that I flew the same trip one way when we moved.
-This last trip was two full days of travel, four flights, no naps, and a ton of crap to carry, and a car rental.
+This last trip was two full days of travel, four flights, no naps, and a ton of crap to carry and a car rental.
 I know we learned a thing or two for next time!
 I had this idea that maybe I’d find cheap tickets for me and the kids to fly home while Peter works…uh no way now that I know the logistics!
-Anyway, here is how we survived flying with a baby, toddler, and 4 year old across the country with three small kids!
+Anyway, here is how we survived flying with a baby, toddler, and 4 year old across the country!

 Don’t pick the cheap seats through United Airlines.

 Especially when flying across the country with three small kids.
 They have been under a ton of scrutiny lately and it’s obvious why.
 They just suck at making bad situations better.